revisohq/embedded-reports-app/README.md

 # embedded reports template

-This repo contains the application template to create reports against data saved in Reviso.
+This repo contains the application template to create reports against the data saved in Reviso.

 The application was built using: